lucas-homer/cohort-002-skill-building/exercises/04-retrieval-day-2-project-work/04.03-custom-filter-tools/explainer/readme.md

 <!-- VIDEO -->

 We're adding a new tool display case for the `filterEmails` tool in the chat component, similar to the existing search tool display.

+Recommendation: cherry-pick if you're not that interested in frontend code.
+But make sure to test it heavily afterwards.

 ### Steps To Complete